DorukCem/PrimerCode/questions/Glowberries/question.md

 # Glowberries

 You are a farmer growing Glowberries.
-Tourist have come over from the underground, obsessed with anything luminescent.
+Tourists have come over from the underground, obsessed with anything luminescent.
 These tourists are known to spend gold from their mines **generously on anything that shines**.
 Your are expecting the crops to be ripe in two to three weeks, but the tourists **can’t wait that long**.
 Fortunately, you remember that tomorrow will be a moonless night.